ibm-cloud-docs/account/manage-case.md

 ## Creating and managing case tags
 {: #create-case-tags}

 You can create and manage custom tags that can be attached to support cases.
-These tags help categorize cases by service, incident, or any custom logic, making it simpler to search, filter, and manage large volumes of support interactions.
+These tags help categorize cases by service, incident, or any custom logic, making it simpler to search, filter, and manage high volumes of support interactions.

 ### Creating tags in your account
 {: #create-tags-account}